 The watches from this first collection come in different sizes and several colors are available for both the case and the dial.
-Check out the brand’s Kickstarter page to discover all the possible combinations.
+Check out the brand’s website to discover all the possible combinations.
 If you’re however interested in pre-ordering one of these watches, you’d better hurry up because the brand reached its crowd-funding goal in just 38 minutes!

 For more information about what inspired the founders and the manufacturing process, take a look at the campaign’s video below.